What affects your credit score

 Late or defaulted payments will damage your credit score.
 This is why it’s important to only borrow what you can afford to repay.

 Responsible lenders will always carry out affordability checks before offering finance, to ensure that any finance offer is affordable for your situation.
-To get an idea of what your monthly payments could look like for car finance, you could use an online affordability calculator.
+To get an idea of what your monthly payments could look like for car finance, you could use an online car financing calculator.

 4. Setting up direct debits to manage regular payments